simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 ### We should all be supplementing with vitamin D

-Below is a loose (but I think non-trivial) case for mass vitamin D supplementation ASAP.
+Below is a loose (but I think non-trivial) case for mass vitamin D supplementation.
 This is something you can do yourself or with your family, today.

 Reviewing the data we have so far, a line of questions seems striking: Has the virus hit locales the hardest which have lower than average sunshine?
 Geriatric patients who *survive*, do they leave the house more, etc?
 I now suspect that total sunshine hours correlate somewhat to the *lethality* of outcomes in different areas.